Answers to frequently asked questions about ATSMs

 This depends on what type of OOP you are undertaking.

 If you are on out of programme experience (OOPE) it is not possible to register for an ATSM.
 No OOPE should be agreed if the primary purpose of the post is training in the core curriculum or ATSMs as opposed to e.g. IVF or fistula surgery.
 You may wish to use evidence you have acquired when you recommence training to help sign off competences.

-If you are on out of programme training (OOPT) it is possible to register for an ATSM subject to local agreement.
+If you are on out of programme training (OOPT) in the UK it is possible to register for an ATSM subject to local agreement.
 You need to follow the usual registration process and submit a completed ATSM registration form to the RCOG.
 You will have to obtain prospective approval agreed by the GMC and the RCOG for the amount of time to be counted towards training.
 You need to obtain GMC and RCOG approval before you start your post.
 Read the RCOG guidance on OOP.

 If you are on out of programme research (OOPR) it is possible to register for an ATSM subject to local agreement.
 You need to follow the usual registration process and submit a completed ATSM registration form to the RCOG.
 You will have to obtain prospective approval agreed by the GMC and the RCOG for the amount of time to be counted towards training.
 This is usually a maximum of three months for trainees on OOPR undertaking an ATSM but will be assessed on an individual basis.
 You need to submit the OOPR application to the RCOG and request that training time is being counted towards CCT.
 You need to obtain GMC and RCOG approval before you start your post.
 Read the RCOG guidance on OOP.

 Which centres are recognised for the delivery of ATSMs?